zenywallet/caprese/README.md

 ```

 #### Routes helper APIs
 * **reqUrl:** URL requested from client, always starts `/`.
 Caprese will reject requests that do not begin with `/`.
 This means that when concatenating URL strings in a request, it is guaranteed that there will always be a `/` between the strings.
+You may use Nim's `/` to concatenate path strings with `reqUrl`, but it is not efficient, so I recommend concatenating with `&`.
 * **reqHost:** Hostname requested in the header from client.
 It may be different from the hostname negotiated by SSL.
 Incorrect hostnames should be rejected.
 If the `host` of `routes:` is specified, unmatched hosts will be ignored and will not be processed within that `routes:` block.
 You may use `reqHost` for custom handling without `host` of `routes:`.
 * **reqProtocol:** WebSocket protocol requested by the client.
 See [Check multiple protocols of the WebSocket](#check-multiple-protocols-of-the-websocket) for details.
 * **reqHeader(HeaderID):** Get the specific header parameter of the client request by *HeaderID*.
 See [Http Headers](#http-headers) for details.